danielnachumdev/SSH2HUJI/README.md

 ### TL;DR
 * download here -> [latest release](https://github.com/danielnachumdev/SSH2HUJI/releases/latest)
 * run correct script based on machine type
-* follow instructions about how to use the program bellow
+* follow instructions about how to use the program below

 download the file and run it (its not a virus you can look at the code yourself..) and thats it! :)